Mamdani's Father Called Holocaust Survivors 'Today's Perpetrators' in 2002 Lecture

 The professor, who specializes in the study of colonialism, anti-colonialism, and decolonization, said that white Afrikaners feared how Black South Africans might treat them if they ever gained political power.

-"That same specter must also haunt survivors of the Holocaust in Israel — yesterday's victims turned today's perpetrators," said Mahmoud Mamdani.
+"That same specter must also haunt survivors of the Holocaust in Israel — yesterday's victims turned today's perpetrators," said Mahmood Mamdani.

 He added, "The European bourgeois cannot forgive Hitler the fact that he applied to Europe the colonial practices that had been previously applied to the Arabs in Algeria, the Koulis in India, and the Negroes in Africa.
 The Holocaust was the imperial chickens come home."